linsnotes/linsnotes.github.io/_tabs/about.md

 <link rel="stylesheet" type='text/css' href="/assets/css/about.css" />
 <script src="/assets/js/about.js" defer></script>

 ## Hi.
-I’m Forrest.
+I’m Kuibin.
 Nice to meet you!

 I’m not exactly sure when or why it happened, but at some point, I realised it would be useful to have a basic understanding of programming.
 Back at university, I always wanted to take a programming module, but it never worked out with my schedule.
 So, I never got the chance to properly study it.